Data and Labeling Requirements

 • Housing/Apartment Complex or Project

-RCAP required two record types
+RCAP requires two record types

 • Client Services